yunsuf/beyan/docs/Document Digitization System Design_.md

 * **Increase Efficiency and Reduce Costs:** By automating repetitive data entry, the system will dramatically lower the per-document processing cost and time, freeing human operators to focus on higher-value, strategic activities.2
 * **Enhance Data Accuracy:** The combination of intelligent extraction, automated validation rules, and targeted human review will significantly reduce the error rates associated with manual entry, leading to more reliable data in downstream systems.4
-* **Improve Scalability and Flexibility:** The agent-based, cloud-native architecture is designed to handle fluctuating document volumes on demand.
+* **Improve Scalability and Flexibility:** The agent-based architecture is designed to handle fluctuating document volumes on demand.
 It can be easily extended to support new document types with minimal redevelopment effort, providing a future-proof platform for business growth.7
 * **Accelerate Business Processes:** Faster document processing will reduce turnaround times for critical functions like accounts payable, logistics, and inventory management, overcoming existing bottlenecks.5

 ### **Structure of this Document**